-Figure 4.
+Figure 5.
 Inconsistent linear MV mappings between the two regions cannot be detected by MVPD.
 In this example activity of each voxel in ROI2 is a weighted combination of activities of all voxels in ROI1 with some additive noise.
 Importantly the weights change for independent measurements, i.e. runs.
 This severely affects MVPD.
 However, RCA and dCor can detect these types of interactions.

+Example 6: structured noise in ROI2

+In Figure 6A-B, the voxel covariance in ROI1 and the functional mapping matrix T are identical to those in Example 2, such that there is no univariate connectivity.
+However, additional structured noise has been added to ROI2, which is identical across voxels (producing the coherent pattern in Figure 6D).
+This reduces performance of dCor (Figure 6F), which uses a Euclidean measure of similarity between timepoints (trials), but not RCA, which uses a correlational measure which is invariant to constant off-sets in the voxel-patterns.